CONTENTS:

 in London was banned from the New York Theatre Workshop after protests

 from some Jewish groups.
-Copies of the play, composed of letters and
+Copies of the play, composed of letters and journal entries,

-and titled "My Name is Rachel Corrie", were taken off bookshelves and
+and titled "My Name is Rachel Corrie", were taken off bookshelves and only a few

 are now available in the United States, the campaigners say.